Comparisons11 min read

 Lowest pricing in the market No phone support

-Intuitive hPanel (beginner-friendly) No cPanel (experienced users will miss it)
+Intuitive hPanel (beginner-friendly) No cPanel (developers will miss it)

 Free domain included Entry plan limited to 1 website

-Mobile app for on-the-go management Upsells can feel aggressive during checkout
+Mobile app for on-the-go management Upsells during checkout can feel pushy

 9 global data centers Support quality varies by agent